dll110/dll110.github.io/_posts/2023-08-03-forgetfully.md

 >“The thing is that your memory doesn’t actually get any bigger, and a lot of stuff just falls out.
 So you see, the major difference between you and me is not how much I know, but how much I’ve forgotten.” - (“Dirk Gently”, 209)

 Though what I mean to discuss is not mere forgetting, but specifically biased/organized forgetting.
-Technically, you can be forgetful and not organize but then that's undeniably worse and uninteresting.
+Technically, you can be forgetful and not organize but then that's nearly undeniably worse and uninteresting.
 I mean to talk about forgetting in the context you have things you care about.
 Someone once asked me why I read so much if I forgot most of it (I can't recall if it was asked or if it was just obvious).
 I was stumped for a few days, but I arrived at a satisfying answer: For the stuff I do remember from the books.

 Because the things I do remember tend to be the interesting bits.
 And by forgetting the rest, I've just increased the signal to noise ratio.
 This is pretty much the domain of compression, and I discovered through a fascination with PCA (Principal Components Analysis).